leinadalrus/leinadalrus/README.md

 In general, most of my projects are:

 1. developed together
-2. since I base my suggestions through my Lighthouse testing
+2. since I base my suggestions through my Lighthouse
-3. employed with Chromium Dev-tools.
+3. testing with Chromium Dev-tools and JUnit 4
+4. and Kotlin
+5. (preferably over Java due to composition over inheritance)

 Contact: How to reach me ... just hit me up on daniel.david.surla@gmail.com, I tend to check my emails every two days or so.